Seattle Off The Beaten Path

 Space Needle.
 Check.
 Pike’s Place Market.
 Check.
 Kerry Park.
 Check.

-If you’re hosting an out-of-town guest who’s made it through the typical hit list of Seattle sights, what’s a good host to do?
+If you’re hosting an out-of-town guest who’s made it through the typical hit list of Seattle sights or visiting Seattle and feeling adventurous, what hidden gems can you add to your itinerary?

-Here are some Seattle spots that don’t make most lists, but can add a little delight to your guest’s visit.
+Here are some Seattle spots that don’t make most lists, but can add some unexpected fun to your romp around the city.

 Georgetown Neighborhood: 5805 Airport Way S, Seattle, WA